 Dream Home?
 A simple cottage near the coast loaded with sunlight & slipcovers and hydrangeas in the yard.

 Laura S @zimmans.com

 Educated in textile design at FIT in New York City, and later managing clients in some of the best home furnishings establishments in Boston; Laura will be the first to tell you it’s not about design first.
 She is all about her clients; her passion is for people and how to make their dreams of new rooms match their lifestyle and expectations.
-For over six years, Laura has worked with customers from all corners of the world, and treats each and every one as the interesting individual that they are.
+For over nine years, Laura has worked with customers from all corners of the world, and treats each and every one as the interesting individual that they are.
 She is respected among her associates as an excellent colorist, making surprising selections that delight her customers.

 Her design sensibilities even follow her on vacation, where “Glamping” is her method of relaxing - for a girl that can’t make a move without her trusty lipstick, it’s a perfect hobby.

 The single word that describes her style: classic.
 Margaret knows trends come and go and that real style is about incorporating things you love into an environment you can enjoy confidently everyday.
 She believes that interiors are fundamentally personal and adapts to work in the style of her clients.

 Throughout her career, Margaret has enjoyed working with a wide array of design elements including furnishings, window treatments, paint color and tile - while applying space planning and project management skills to her projects.

 Her Motto: “Good design doesn’t have to be intimidating”